 Visualization is a term that is showing up in the media and spotlight more and more lately.
 There is a lot of question about what this word really means and the impact that it can have.
 Many successful people are crediting the act of visualization as the secret to their success.
 A lot of people are intrigued by this, but many still don't have a proper understanding of the meaning of visualization.
 This leaves people with questions about what it is exactly, how to do it, and what type of impact it can have on their life.

 What Is Visualization?

 If you are confused about the meaning of visualization, looking up the definition in the dictionary can leave you with a lot more questions.
-The visualization definition given by the Merriam-Webster Dictionary is, "formation of mental visual images or the act or process of interpreting visual terms or of putting into visible form."
-If you're like most people, this definition does not clear up anything for you.
+The visualization definition given by the Merriam-Webster Dictionary is, "the formation of mental visual images or the act or process of interpreting visual terms or of putting them into visible form."
+If you're like most people, this definition probably does not clear much of anything up anything for you.

 A simplified version of the visualization definition is this: picture in your mind the things that you want in your life.
 Visualization is usually paired with meditation and mindfulness.
 What this process would look like is going to a quiet place, closing your eyes and calming your body, and starting to think about things that you want to experience in life.
 During this process, you want to get as detailed as you possibly can.

 For example, if you want to win an award in the future for contribution at your work, you would close your eyes and picture yourself winning the award.
 You would think about what it would feel like to hear your name called as the winner.
 You would think about what you were wearing and what you looked like.
 You would even imagine the details about who is presenting the award to you, what they are saying about you, and what it feels like to hold the award in your hand.